tonomb/autocomplete-component/README.md

 10. Add a README.md file explaining how to run the project.
     12.Bonus Point: Load data using a real API call to some resource.

+## Frontend test part 2

+Questions can be found answered in the `questions.md` file

 ## Running App

 The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.